waltsims/kspaceFirstOrder-OMP-windows/Readme.md

 the memory requirements even for small simulations.

 This section describes the compilation procedure using GNU and Intel compilers on Linux.
-Windows users are encouraged to download the Visual Studio 2017 project and compile it using the Intel Compiler from within Visual Studio.
+Windows users targeting the MSVC toolchain can run `pwsh -File scripts/windows-build.ps1` to bootstrap vcpkg and build the repository using the same CMake preset as the CI workflow.

 Before compiling the code, it is necessary to install a C++ compiler and several libraries.
 The GNU C/C++ compiler is usually part of Linux distributions and